ONLINE WEBINAR ( Two 2.5 hour sessions)

 Instructor: Cindy Procious

-Photoshop is an invaluable tool for the fine artist.
+Photoshop is an invaluable tool for painters or artists working in any medium.
 It allows you to create compositions sized perfectly for your canvas, seamlessly edit your reference images, and work out any problems before beginning work in the studio.
 With Photoshop, you can edit an image of your work-in-progress, and experiment with your composition, edit values, colors, and edges, all non-destructively, and save yourself tons of revision time on your actual artwork.